Cincinnati riots of 1829: Background

 Skilled craftsmen and artisans were already under pressure as mechanization was proceeding.
 They were under pressure to cut costs, and industrialists divided jobs, apportioning low-skilled work to blacks and women.
 The artisans resented blacks in the job market, refusing to take them as apprentices in the skilled trades, and blaming them as scapegoats.

 In 1826, 49% of the First Ward residents were native black and African; this area was close to the river and had an African Methodist Episcopal Church.
 White residents complained that the shacks of the poor were fire hazards, especially since Cincinnati did not have adequate city services at the time.
 The city council included merchants and business owners, and recognized that the housing reflected the poverty of workers.
 They did not take any action.

 By 1829 there was other opposition to black migration in Ohio as a whole.
 A chapter of the American Colonization Society had been formed, encouraging blacks to relocate to Africa.
 In Cincinnati as in Philadelphia, many free people of color were from families that had lived in the United States for generations, and they had no desire to leave.
 Rising sentiment against black settlement in Cincinnati was expressed in various wards by residents saying they would vote only for trustees in the upcoming elections who would limit the number of black residents.

 After the election, on 30 June 1829 township trustees and overseers of the poor issued a notice enforcing the 1807 Ohio Black Law, saying that blacks had to post bonds of surety within 30 days, or face being expelled from the town and from Ohio, as the act would be "rigidly enforced."
 While editor Charles Hammond wrote in the Cincinnati Daily Gazette that the law was directed at vagrants or runaway slaves; native-born blacks justly feared that it would be loosely applied against all blacks, with negative effects for those who were among the free working class.

 Leaders among the free black community had been considering other possibilities for settlement, as they were tired of discrimination in Ohio.
 They had learned that conditions in Ontario, Canada, a destination of many fugitive slaves, appeared to be more accepting.
-They wanted a place where they could live in their own culture.
+They wanted a place where they could live without persecution.
 With publication of enforcement of the bond law, they feared mob violence.
 They appealed to the public for a three-month extension in order to be able to identify other places for relocation, and ran daily notices from July 30 to August 10 about their progress.